 Do I Have to Pay Taxes When I Sell My House in Alabama?

-In Alabama, capital gains taxes apply if you make a profit on the sale, although the federal exclusion (up to $250,000 for single filers, $500,000 for married couples filing jointly) includes most primary properties that were owner-occupied for at least two of the last five years.
-Sellers in Alabama pay no transfer tax; buyers do.
-Before closing, consult a tax professional, especially if it’s an inherited or investment property.
+State-level capital gains taxes in Alabama apply if you made a profit on the sale, though the federal exclusion (up to $250,000 for single filers, $500,000 for married couples filing jointly) covers most primary residences that were owner-occupied for at least two of the last five years.
+Alabama does not charge a transfer tax to the seller; that cost typically falls to the buyer here.
+Talk to a tax professional about your specific situation before closing, especially if it’s an inherited or investment property.

 What Is the Hardest Month to Sell a House?

-We’re here to help you figure out how much your property is worth and what your best options are.
-No pressure, no obligation, just a straightforward talk with someone who understands the North Alabama market and will give you an honest answer.
-Contact North Alabama House Buyer anytime.
+If you want to talk through what your property might be worth and what your real options look like, we’re here.
+No pressure, no obligation, just a straight conversation with someone who knows the North Alabama market and will give you an honest answer.
+Reach out to North Alabama House Buyer anytime.